Christian-Bergs/NodeJS-SogeBot-Soundboard/README.md

 Main Address to insert Website Source for OBS Studio:
 Address: http://localhost:3000 [<strong>This Website played the triggert Sounds !!!!</strong>] Soundfile List: http://localhost:3000/sound-list.html

+MP sample files can be inserted in the /public/sounds folder.

+These are then automatically recognized by the script and added to the API in the background.